johnrsibert/JonzPandemic/index.md

 minmax=(0.024201699301173683, 0.3819290829478183),
 mean=0.14642097818725733, variance=0.0055934873709249325,
 skewness=0.8301916318933221, kurtosis=0.6697725903782401)
-raw.githubusercontent.com/johnrsibert/SIR-Models/master/assets/New_York_CityNY_prevalence.png)
- here seem to show shar--->
+--->

 ## How bad is it?

 The number of cases and the number of deaths are two common indicators of how bad the epidemic has become.
-It seems useful refer to number of cases and the number of deaths divided by the total population in an area as "prevalence" for want of a better word.
+It is useful refer to number of cases and the number of deaths divided by the total population in an area as "prevalence" for want of a better word.
 The [Times data repository](https://github.com/nytimes/covid-19-data) is an easy